pawanlamba/mlai-blog/_posts/2020-06-12-Multi_Label_Single_Class_Learning_Classifying_Partially_Tagged_Data.md

 ![png]({{ site.baseurl }}/assets/images/post_id_20200612/output_6_1.png)

-This looks like quite a real life scenario.
-Where the tag says it belongs to this class doesn't mean its not likely to be part of other class.
-Or often the positive class tags are only collected.
-Let classify these with deep learning.
+This suits our experiment setup where the label doesn't mean its not likely to be part of other class.
+In real life use cases we often collect partial positive class labels, with incomplete information.
+In a click stream data on a product, customer click signifies preference for the product but not otherwise.

+Let attempt to classify our data with existing deep learning methods.

 ## Classification Model